abtin/notes/2022/May.md

 #### Thoughts

 - Space, time and gravity are emergent properties of quantum machaincs?
 - Mycelium is the network that connect everything together?

+### May 07, 2022

+#### Thoughts

+- Spent some time learning and also listening to the Selfish Gene audiobook.

+### May 08, 2022

+#### Thoughts

+- Had a great experience of Robert Lepage The Library At Night.
+I realized how much I love libraries.

+- I also got a great idea of lighting a room.

+- Also I like dim rooms with.